apocalyptech/bl3data/README.md

 ### Massaging the Data

-The first thing I tend to do at this point is get rid of files that I don't personally care about, to save on spaces.
-This'll include audio/ video and stuff, so if you want that data, maybe don't delete 'em.
+The first thing I tend to do at this point is get rid of files that I don't personally care about, to save on HD space.
+This'll include audio/video and stuff, so if you want that data, maybe don't delete 'em.
 Here's the stuff that I tend to delete outright, though (the bottom three are found in various subdirs; I just use `find` to remove 'em):